 A claim should account for all of these factors when reaching a fair settlement.
 If you do not include these expenses in your claim, you could face heavy medical expenses if you are required to undergo more medical treatment or need nursing care down the road.

 For answers to your questions about legal rights to compensation after a TBI from a Bellevue pedestrian accident, speak with a lawyer at Max Meyers Law PLLC.
-Fill out our online contact form to schedule a free case evaluation, or call us toll-free at 888-230-4970 today.
+Fill out our online contact form to schedule a free case evaluation, or call us at 425-399-7000 today.